atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial1.md

 ### Step 2: Adding a Query to a link

-Once you have place you link on the image you can go to `Coordinates space` and `point` menu of the `visualization` tab.
+Once you have placed your link on the image you can go to `Coordinates space` and `point` menu of the `visualization` tab.

 ![step 06](../../screenshots/demo/tutorial1/OrientedLink1.png)